OUR ATTITUDE IS GRATITUDE

 Customized reminiscence therapy tools allow your residents to take a stroll down memory lane by revisiting their childhood home, wedding location or anywhere else from their past.

 Provide opportunities for residents to virtually leave the four walls of their community to check off bucket list items and engage with the world in ways they never thought possible.

 Create new friendships through the power of shared experience, all while providing unforgettable moments and stories that residents and their families will remember forever.

 We’re committed to making high-tech simple and accessible.

-a.l.m ministry is a virtual reality solution, which has been designed specifically for senior and youth living communities and healthcare organizations.
+a.l.m ministry is a virtual reality solution, which has been designed specifically for senior and youth living communities and healthcare organizations or privately.
 Our groundbreaking VR platform and live programming delivers engaging group experiences that build thriving communities and meaningful social connections.

 No interaction required.

 Residents quite simply put on a headset and they’re immediately transported into an immersive experience.

 Networked for staff to control, residents to enjoy.